txt/aa24/docs/10all.md

 # Applications of "Explanation"

+Previosly it was argued that "explanation is everything".
+In support of this:

+- Here  I define an explanation algorithm
+- THen I show how many other tasks can be accomplished with the same architecture as explanation generation.

+## RRP is Everything?

 Given data divided recursively into a tree with leaf clusters $C_1, C_2,...$, suppose we can guess (or look up) labels $L(C_i)$  for each cluster:

 - E.g. all those labels are actually available;